 With that, we’re done with the initial planning.
 If you have followed all the steps and used the spreadsheet I provided you with, you should now have a pretty good idea of what you’ll be planting, how much you’ll be planting, and where to order your seeds.

 In my next post, I’ll talk about how to determine the ideal location for your crisis garden.
-Make sure to subscribe to my email list, so you don’t miss out.
+Picking the right spot for your crisis garden is crucial to successful crop production.